| William.Waite@Colorado.edu |

-The specification was originally developed as a class project at the University of Colorado by J. Amundsen, B. D. Basham, S-C. Chiang, D. A. Ence, R. K. Hill, J. E. Kvamme, O. Lokkebo, H. Ma, R. S. Matthieu, M. T. Rupawalla and W. Wang.
-It was put into its present form while the author was a Visiting Fellow at Australian National University.
+The specification was originally developed in 1995 as a class project at the University of Colorado by J. Amundsen, B. D. Basham, S-C. Chiang, D. A. Ence, R. K. Hill, J. E. Kvamme, O. Lokkebo, H. Ma, R. S. Matthieu, M. T. Rupawalla and W. Wang.
+It was put into its present form while the author was a Visiting Fellow at Australian National University in 1996.
+A major rewrite in 2012 simplified the tree structure and updated the tree computations to make use of the Eli type analysis modules.

 From this specification module, the Eli system can generate an executable program that checks its input to verify conformance to the rules of ALGOL 60.
 This specification module can also be combined with other specification modules to define additional analysis of the input program and/or translation of the algorithm embodied in that program to another language.